Restrictions on Initial Conditions in Cosmological Scenarios and Implications for Simulations of Primordial Black Holes and Inflation: A toy model for the Hamiltonian constraint

 where $\rho_0 \equiv u_a u_b T^{ab}$ is the mass-energy density as observed by the coordinate observers, $u^a$ their four-velocity, and $T_{ab}$ the stress-energy tensor.
 Without loss of generality we may choose $a = 1$ at some initial time $t_0$.

 In the context of a 3+1 decomposition we identify hypersurfaces of constant coordinate time $t$ with a spatial slice.
 We denote the normal vector on these slices with $n^a$ and the induced spatial metric with $\gamma_{ab} = g_{ab} + n_a n_b$, where $g_{ab}$ is the spacetime metric.
-In the preferred coordinate system of an FLRW spacetime discussed above, the normal vectors $n^a$ coincide with the four-velocities $u^a$ of coordinate observers (see, e.g., Excercise 4.1 in \cite{Baumgarte:2010ndz}).
+In the preferred coordinate system of an FLRW spacetime discussed above, the normal vectors $n^a$ coincide with the four-velocities $u^a$ of coordinate observers (see, e.g., Exercise 4.1 in \cite{Baumgarte:2010ndz}).

-In the following we will focus in spherically symmetric spaces, which are always conformally flat, so that we may write $\gamma_{ij} = \psi^4 \eta_{ij}$.
+In the following we will focus on spherically symmetric spaces, which are always conformally flat, so that we may write $\gamma_{ij} = \psi^4 \eta_{ij}$.
 Here $\psi$ is the conformal factor and $\eta_{ij}$ the flat metric.
+While this choice simplifies our analysis, we expect our findings to hold qualitatively even in the absence of spherical symmetry or conformal flatness (see, e.g., \cite{Pfeiffer:2005jf} for a numerical example, albeit for asymptotically flat spacetimes, that assumes neither spherical symmetry nor conformal flatness).
 For the preferred slicing of a FLRW spacetime we may then identify $\psi = a^{1/2}$ (with $\psi = 1$ on the initial slice at time $t_0$); moreover, the mean curvature $K$, i.e.~the trace of the extrinsic curvature $K = \gamma^{ij} K_{ij}$, which is related to the time-derivative of the spatial metric, is given by

 We now set up a scenario in which a local, spherically symmetric over-dense region is embedded at the center of an otherwise homogeneous cosmological spacetime.
 Specifically, we consider an initial (spatial) slice at coordinate time $t = 0$, say, also assumed to be spherically symmetric.
-At large distances from the center we choose the slice to approach that of an FLRW spacetime, i.e.~with $K \rightarrow (24 \pi \rho_0)^{1/2}$ and $\psi \rightarrow 1$.
+At large distances from the center we choose the slice to approach that of an FLRW spacetime, i.e.~with $K \rightarrow -(24 \pi \rho_0)^{1/2}$ and $\psi \rightarrow 1$.
 Following \cite{Baumgarte:2006ug} we explore properties of solutions to the Hamiltonian constraint by adopting a toy model with a constant over-density inside some (coordinate) radius $\rod$; i.e.~we assume that the mass-energy density $\rho = n_a n_b T^{ab}$ is given by

 Here $\rho_0$ is the density of the corresponding asymptotic FLRW spacetime, and $\Delta \rho$ the over-density.
-We make no assumptions on the size of $R$; the over-dense region may or may not be fully inside the Hubble volume, $\sim H^{-3}$, of the associated asymptotic spacetime.
+We make no assumptions on the size of $r_{od}$; the over-dense region may or may not be fully inside the Hubble volume, $\sim H^{-3}$, of the associated asymptotic spacetime.
 The Hamiltonian constraint then becomes